sysfce2/AviSynthPlus/distrib/Readme/readme_history.txt

     Now ColorBarsHD().ConvertToRGB32(matrix="PC.601").propShow()
     would display "_ColorRange=1 (limited)", since ColorbarsHD's output is limited as well.
-  - Studio RGB (limited) range will now be recognized (through _ColorRange=1) and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx.
+  - Studio RGB (limited) range will now be recognized (through _ColorRange=1) and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx (latter fixed in test5).
     When input or output would require it, rgb offset of 16 (or scaled equivalents) is used for supporting limited range rgb (similar to Y offset=16 used at limited range YUV conversions)